DashCampbell/Arm-Assembly-Compiler-Simulator/README.md

         fn mnemonic(&self) -> &'static str;
         /// Determines & validates the operands for an instruction line.
 Returns an error if the instruction is invalid.
         /// Called at compile time
-        /// The extension if used to validate the instruction and get any constraints. fn get_operands(
+        /// The extension is used to validate the instruction and get any constraints. fn get_operands(
             &self,
             extension: &MnemonicExtension,